graceyuddd/Fetch_Data_Analyst_Take_Home/README.md

 Hi team!
 I wanted to share a quick update from my initial analysis of the datasets:

 #### 🔍 Key Data Quality Issues
 - **Missing Demographics:** Nearly **99.5%** of Health & Wellness sales couldn’t be linked to user demographics.
-Only **17 out of ~3,000 customers** had matching records in Users Dataset, limiting our ability to analyze generational trends or segment customers effectively.
+Only **17 out of over 3,000 customers who scanned Health & Wellness products** had matching records in Users Dataset, limiting our ability to analyze generational trends or segment customers effectively.
 - **User Data Missing Values:** Fields like `LANGUAGE` (missing ~30%) and `BIRTH_DATE` (missing ~4%) show significant gaps.
 - **Inconsistent Quantity Values:** The `FINAL_QUANTITY` field in the Transactions dataset contained mixed types (e.g., the string `'zero'`).
   Based on the receipt-scanning context, I standardized all zeros to **1**, assuming these reflect actual purchases.